Optimizing Inventory Placement for a Downstream Online Matching Problem: Optimizing the Offline Surrogate

-The proof of this lemma is deferred to \Cref{app:proof_neg_corr}.
-Equipped with \Cref{lem:neg_corr}, we now lower-bound the reward that can be obtained from each demand type, in expectation over the randomized placement and assignment.
+We proceed by lower-bounding the reward that can be obtained from each demand node by our proposed solution $(Z_{ij})_{(i,j)\in[n]\times[T]}$, in expectation over the randomized placement and assignment, in a way that allows us to relate it to the objective value of $\OFF(x,D)$.

 \begin{lemma} Fix a realization of the demand vector $D$.
-It holds for all demand types $j\in[T]$ that
+It holds for all demand nodes $j\in[T]$ that

 where the expectation is taken over the randomized rounding $R(x)$ and random assignments determined by $Y_{ij}$ and $Z_{ij}^\samplePathOld$. \end{lemma}